hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 - add `didDocumentMetadata.linkedResourceMetadata` field to the DID method and implement the logic in the VDR layer
 - implement the service layer according to the ToIP specification

-ToIP solution specifies the requirements to the VDR (blockchain) that is not easy to achieve with the current implementation of the Atala PRISM platform.
+ToIP solution specifies the requirements to the VDR (blockchain) that is not easy to achieve with the current implementation of the Identus platform.
 According to this specification, the Universal Resolver must have the direct access to the blockchain or use a centralized layer for fetching the resources over REST API.
-Before implementing this specification is the Atala PRISM platform we need to answer the following questions:
+Before implementing this specification is the Identus platform we need to answer the following questions:

 - who is hosting the `prism-node` infrastructure for the Universal Resolver and how it's managed?
 - should we make the PRISM DID Method responsible for resource resolution logic?